-This garlic butter pasta recipe is quick and easy.
+This simple garlic butter pasta recipe is quick, creamy and delicious.
 It’s a crowd pleaser that makes a great week-night dinner.
+And the combination of garlic and parmesan is amazing!

 This evening, as usual, I had to scramble to find something to make for dinner.
 I got a late start and wanted something easy since it was just the kids and I. I pulled out some shell shaped pasta and scoured the web for a non-tomato sauce, sauce to go with it.